markNZed/processism-react-three/storyboard.md

 Non-foundationalism challenges the idea of a single, unchanging foundation for knowledge or reality.
 ### 10.6.2.
 Animation
 ### 10.6.3.
 Narration
-Many people think of knowledge as being built on solid foundations, like a house resting on firm ground.
+Many of us think about knowledge like building a house on solid ground.
+We assume there are fundamental truths that everything else rests on.
 But non-foundationalism challenges this idea.
-Instead of relying on one unchanging base, it suggests that knowledge and understanding emerge from interactions and relationships between things.
+Instead of one unchanging base, it suggests that understanding comes from how ideas and experiences connect and interact.

-Imagine you’re building a puzzle.
-There’s no single piece that holds everything together; it’s the way the pieces fit and connect that forms the picture.
-Knowledge works in a similar way—meaning and understanding don’t come from one fixed idea, but from how ideas and experiences interact with each other.
+Imagine you're tending a garden.
+There's no single plant that defines the entire ecosystem.
+Instead, the garden thrives through the interactions between plants, soil, water, and sunlight.
+Some plants grow, others fade, and new ones emerge.
+The garden is always changing, yet it maintains a kind of balance through these ongoing relationships.

+Knowledge works similarly.
+Our understanding doesn't come from fixed, unchanging ideas, but from how concepts grow, interact, and sometimes even compete with each other.
+Just like a garden, our knowledge is alive, constantly evolving as we encounter new experiences and perspectives.

-In the past, people often searched for a single, absolute truth—one unshakable foundation.
-But process philosophy teaches us that stability and meaning arise from ongoing processes, not from a fixed starting point.
-This makes room for complexity, change, and even contradictions.
+Throughout history, people often searched for absolute truths—unshakable foundations for knowledge.
+But process philosophy teaches us that stability and meaning arise from ongoing interactions, not from fixed starting points.
+This view makes room for complexity, change, and even apparent contradictions.

-For example, think of language.
-At the start of this presentation, we used words with specific meanings.
-But as we’ve explored different ideas, those meanings have shifted based on context, new ideas, and relationships between words.
-This fluidity might seem confusing from a foundational perspective, but from a non-foundationalist view, it’s natural and necessary.
+Let's look at how we've used language in this presentation.
+We started with certain word meanings, but as we explored different ideas, those meanings shifted based on context and new connections.
+From a traditional view, this might seem confusing.
+But from a non-foundationalist perspective, it's a natural part of learning and understanding—like how plants in a garden adapt to changing conditions.

-By letting go of the need for a solid, unchanging base, we become more open to exploring complex ideas and adapting to new perspectives.
-Non-foundationalism isn’t about abandoning the search for truth—it’s about recognizing that truth emerges through the dynamic process of interaction and understanding.
+By letting go of the need for unchanging foundations, we become more open to exploring complex ideas and adapting to new perspectives.
+This doesn't mean giving up on finding truth.
+Instead, it's about recognizing that truth often emerges through the dynamic process of questioning, connecting, and understanding—much like how the health of a garden emerges from the interplay of its many elements.

-In this way, we’re not confined to one rigid framework.
-Instead, we are free to explore and evolve, finding coherence and meaning in the connections and relationships between ideas.
+This approach frees us from being stuck in one rigid way of thinking.
+We can nurture and evolve our ideas, finding meaning in how concepts connect and relate to each other.
+It encourages us to stay curious and open to new understandings, always ready to tend to our 'garden of knowledge.

-Reflective Question: Have you ever had to revise your understanding of something you thought was certain?
-How did that process of letting go of certainty feel?
+Reflective Question: Think about a time when you had to change your understanding of something you thought was certain.
+How did it feel to let go of that certainty?
+What new insights did you gain from this process of growth and change?

 ## 10.7.
 Scene: Paradox vs Not-knowing
 ### 10.7.1.
 Objective